MicrosoftDocs/PowerShell-Docs/reference/7.1/PSReadLine/About/about_PSReadLine.md

 ### InvokePrompt

 Erases the current prompt and calls the prompt function to redisplay the prompt.
-Useful for custom key handlers that change state, e.g. change the current directory.
+Useful for custom key handlers that change state.
+For example, change the current directory.

 - Function is unbound.